 “So many singles have a fast-food mentality when it comes to finding a partner online,” says Carmelia Ray, an online dating coach and celebrity matchmaker.
 “People should have realistic expectations and a realistic timeline to find their future partner.
 Unfortunately, apps like Tinder created the swiping phenomenon and the false hope you can meet a great match instantly through the so-called hook-up culture.”

-In order to use online dating as a way to find a long-term love, Ray says it’s important for your profile to reflect that.
+In order to use online dating as a way to find long-term love, Ray says it’s important for your profile to reflect that.
 Your photos should be recent (within the last six months) and of you only—no group shots.
 When writing about yourself, be positive, welcoming, and creative.
 “Your profile bio should read like the start of an interesting novel you can’t put down,” Ray continues.
 “Be willing to share your life and personality traits in a story form.”

 Once your dating profile is in top shape, it’s time to put yourself out there.
 We asked Ray to share the eight best dating apps for relationships she’d recommend to singles who are ready for commitment.
-Read on to get her advice, and soon you may be sharing how you and your partner found each other.

-“This app is great for connecting with singles with who you frequently cross paths in your life,” Ray continues.
-“You can view profiles of singles who travel where you go and also view mutual interests.
-Never walk by your perfect partner again!”
+According to Ray, this app is great for connecting with singles with whom you frequently cross paths in life.
+“You can view profiles of singles who travel where you go and also view mutual interests, " Ray says.
+"Never walk by your perfect partner again!”

-The App: Coffee Meets Bagel
+Coffee Meets Bagel

-“Luxy is for elite singles and verified millionaires looking for love.“The Luxy dating experience is highly personalized since it’s made up of selective singles who enjoy similar lifestyles.”
+Luxy is the app for elite singles and verified millionaires looking for love.“The Luxy dating experience is highly personalized since it’s made up of selective singles who enjoy similar lifestyles," Ray says.

+Sick of swiping?
+Download WooYou.
 “This app [is] based in Toronto [and] works to make a quality match,” Ray explains.
 “Instead of swiping through profiles, you can match based on common interests and activities to ‘woo’ your perfect partner.”

-“OurTime is the number one dating app helping singles over 50 find love,” she says.
-“Discover others who believe that swiping is not the answer to making a love connection.”
+If you're looking for love over 50, OurTime is your best bet.
+“Discover others who believe that swiping is not the answer to making a love connection," Ray says.